realitytracing/Reality-Tracing-WIP/human-foundations/salience-centered-optimization-and-symmetry-of-understanding.md

 It equalizes **understanding**.

-When the salience–habituation–local end metabolic loop of individuals is treated as the inviolable center of optimization, alignment becomes traceable in how pressure is applied and relief is allowed.
+When the salience–habituation–local end metabolic loop of individuals is treated as a non-substitutable constraint condition, alignment becomes traceable in how pressure is applied, how rate is managed, and how recovery is allowed.

 Invisible influence was the structural advantage.